Kalabhavan

 Kalabhavan (lit.
-"The House of Arts"), also known as Cochin Kalabhavan, is a centre for learning performing arts in Kochi, India.
-Kalabhavan is notable and known for being the first organised performing mimicry group in Kerala and which popularised the art of mimicry in the state of Kerala.
+"The House of Arts"), also known as Cochin Kalabhavan, is a centre for learning the performing arts in Kochi, India.
+Kalabhavan is notable for being the first organised performing mimicry group in Kerala and which popularised the art of mimicry in the state of Kerala.
 Ever since its founding, Kalabhavan has served as a grooming centre for acting aspirants.
-Hence, Kalabhavan has contributed numerous actors as well as film directors to Malayalam cinema.
+As a result, Kalabhavan has contributed numerous actors and film directors to Malayalam cinema.

 History

 Founded on 3 September 1969, by C.M.I. priest Fr.
 Abel, with the help of K. K. Antony, a music teacher, and K. J. Yesudas, then a budding playback singer, started Kalabhavan as the Christian Arts Club to promote Christian music.
 Kalabhavan received the patronage of Cardinal Joseph Parecattil, the Archbishop of Ernakulam.
-It was K. J. Yesudas, who suggested to rename the institution as 'Kalabhavan'.
-Kalabhavan initially took up was producing Christian religious songs.
+It was K. J. Yesudas, who suggested renaming the institution as 'Kalabhavan'.
+Kalabhavan initially took up the production of Christian religious songs.
 Later they moved on to Ganamela (Concerts for film songs).
-Mimicry performances of individual artists were used as 'fillers' in between stage programs.
+Mimicry performances of individual artists were used as 'fillers' between stage programs.
 Later, mimicry was organised as a team event to form the now popular Mimics Parade.

-The professional mimicry troupe of Kalabhavan began with a team of 6 consisting of Siddique, Lal, Anzar, K. S. Prasad, Varkkichan and Rahman.
-It was this team that invented Mimics Parade in the present form.
-Harisree is the other notable mimics troupe in Kerala.
+The professional mimicry troupe of Kalabhavan began with a team of six members consisting of Siddique, Lal, Anzar, K. S. Prasad, Varkkichan, and Rahman.
+It was this team that developed Mimics Parade in its present form.
+Harisree is another notable mimics troupe in Kerala.

 In 2015, Kalabhavan opened its UAE centre at Sharjah.